About performance tuning#

 Monitor instance metrics#

-LXD collects metrics for all running instances as well as some internal metrics.
+Incus collects metrics for all running instances as well as some internal metrics.
 These metrics cover the CPU, memory, network, disk and process usage.
 They are meant to be consumed by Prometheus, and you can use Grafana to display the metrics as graphs.
+See Provided metrics for lists of available metrics.

 You should regularly monitor the metrics to evaluate the resources that your instances use.
 The numbers help you to determine if there are any spikes or bottlenecks, or if usage patterns change and require updates to your configuration.

-See Metrics for more information about metrics collection.
+See How to monitor metrics for more information about metrics collection.

 Tune server settings#